 |Water Treatment Superintendent||93,700 CAD|

-Environmental salaries in Canada range from 56,900 CAD per year (minimum average salary) to 205,000 CAD per year (maximum average salary, actual maximum is higher).
+Environmental salaries in Canada range from 56,900 CAD per year (starting average salary) to 205,000 CAD per year (maximum average salary, actual maximum is higher).
+This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.

 The experience level is the most important factor in determining the salary.
 Naturally the more years of experience the higher the wage.